WesleyHzz/Street-Life-Roleplay-Roadmap/README.md

 - Coffee Flavors (Americano, Espresso, Cappucino, Cafe Latte, Mocha, Macchiato, Flat White)
 - Animation For 10-Seconds Per Pieces
 - Sellable by Coffee Faction

+# Not Done Yet:
+Low Economy Price List And Salary List:
+- Jobs, Businesses, Houses, Garages, Lands, ETC.

+Stress System:
+- When Running, Punching, Or Using Weapons It Will Increase Player Stress
+- Stress Can Be Reduced By Using Certain Items Like Cigars Or Staying Still

+Player Related Items:
+- Medkits (Full Heal)
+- PainKillers (For Broken Leg)
+- Bandages (For Bleeding)
+- Vest Plate (For Armour)
+- When Using These Items There Is A 10-Second Timer Delay

 Gang System (Adjustments):
 - Public Stash?
 (No Description)